SummaryRead the full fact sheet

 - Offer foods on a small, infant-sized spoon.

-First foods can be prepared easily and cheaply at home without salt, seasonings and sweeteners.
-The foods should at first be mashed and smooth, but you can quickly move on to coarsely mashed foods and coarser textures.
-General suggestions include:
+When starting out, foods should be mashed and smooth, but you can quickly move on to coarsely mashed foods and coarser textures.

 - Start with a single food rather than a mixture.